Jim Crockett: Personal life and death

-He was married to Elizabeth Jackson Eversole Crockett, with whom he had four children: James Allen Crockett, Jr., David Finley Crockett, Charles J. "Jackie" Crockett, and Frances Crockett.
+He was married to Elizabeth Jackson Eversole Crockett, with whom he had four children: James Allen Crockett, Jr., David Finley Crockett, Charles J. "Jackie" Crockett (died March 13, 2024) and Frances Crockett.

 By the early 1970s, an ailing Crockett was forced to retire, as his son-in-law John Rigley had begun to take over many of the territory's responsibilities.
 Crockett died on April 1, 1973, and control of the company was then ceded to his son, 28-year-old Jim Crockett, Jr., who took over the promotion and ultimately renamed it "Mid-Atlantic Championship Wrestling."
 Jim Crockett Promotions would eventually hold a tag team tournament from 1986 through 1988 in honor of him called the Jim Crockett, Sr. Memorial Cup Tag Team Tournament.
 He was inducted into the Professional Wrestling Hall of Fame and Museum in 2015.

 Legacy

 The Crockett Foundation

 Established in 1931, the Crockett Foundation is a non-profit organization that seeks to financially assist US military veterans who have returned home from service.
 The organization is named after Jim Crockett Sr. and maintains a strong association to professional wrestling and baseball.
 Various figures from the pro wrestling industry have endorsed Crockett Foundation.